akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

 A common problem with machine learning algorithms is to know when to stop because you've found the optimal solution.
 If the data was linearly separable, PLA will converge to a solution (you can find the proof on page 13 [here](http://web.engr.oregonstate.edu/~xfern/classes/cs534/notes/perceptron-4-11.pdf)).
 Although, there exist methods to tell when you have converged, in our case running the code a fixed number of iterations is sufficient (I experimented with several values to find one that worked well).
 The downside of using a finite number of iterations is that the final weight vector may not be optimal - running the code several times, I got varying levels of performance on the test data: for the medical vs space, percent incorrect varied between 5 and 8 percent; for mac vs ibm between 13 and 15 percent; for atheist vs christian between 7 and 10 percent.

  This happens because many different hyperplanes separate the training data perfectly.
 To pick between these solutions, we will need to turn to [support vector machines](https://en.wikipedia.org/wiki/Support_vector_machine)!!
+I may cover these extensions in more detail later, but, for now I hope this post will help you dive deeper into this exciting area of research. :)

 Image Sources: